stephengladney/gladknee/README.md

 ### **getRollingSum(arr: number[]): number[]**

-Returns an array of the rolling sum of an array, i.e. [1,3,5] returns [1,4,9]
+Returns an array of the rolling sum of an array.
 <br><br>
 Example: